COMMON MYTHS FROM HISTORY EXPLODED

 They only did so if they were riding horses.
 Normally, when on foot archers would carry arrows in containers attached to their belts.
 (It is much easier to retrieve a longbow arrow from your belt than from over your shoulder).

-This is not true for a simple reason - spices were very expensive and only the rich could afford them.
-The rich, of course did not eat tainted meat.
-They only ate the best quality meat!
-Spices were used to enhance the taste of meat.
+This is not true for a simple reason – spices were very expensive and only the rich could afford them.
+The rich, of course, did not eat tainted meat.
+They only ate the best quality of meat!
+In reality, spices were used to enhance the taste of meat.

 Henry VIII had syphilis